 ControLeo2 is not well designed to handle two different solder pastes, with their different reflow profiles.
 However, there are techniques to make this work:

-The source code for ControLeo2 is open-source, so if you'd like to improve this we'd love to share your efforts with our users!
+The source code for ControLeo2 is open-source, so if you'd like to improve this we'd love to share your efforts

 You're done!
 Enjoy your new reflow oven.